tdiprima/threejs-playground/docs/scale.md

 ## Scale image to plane

 To scale down the loaded image and display it on a PlaneGeometry with a specific size, you can adjust the scale of the plane's material.
-Here's an example of how you can achieve this using the Three.js library:

-### A small section of the image fills the whole screen :(
+### A small section of the image fills the whole screen

+Seriously?
+Wtf.

 ```javascript
 // Define the desired size for the plane